angussaw/speech-recognition-test/README.md

 #### 2. Once the service is up, open `localhost:3000` on your browser and test the filters/fuzzy search to verify that the Search UI service is working as intended for the relevant fields

 ![Search UI Screenshot](./assets/search-ui-screenshot.png)

+## E. Cloud Deployment

+The solution is deployed to the public cloud on AWS.
+It comprises of the backend elastic search and frontend search UI service, allowing users to search audio files based on the generated texts, duration, age, gender and accent.

+To access it, please refer to the deployment URL as attached in the submission email.

+## F. Potential improvements:

+#### ASR microservice:

+- An orchestrator to trigger scheduled batch transcriptions
+- S3 integration for audio files and generated texts
+- Dynamic batching of audio files based on length
+- Queue-based architecture with retry mechanisms and dead letter queues for failed processing
+- Container-based deployment with GPU support and autoscaling via ECS

+#### Elastic search backend and frontend deployment:

+- A proxy server can be set up so that requests are forwarded to the backend, instead of directly from browser to the backend
+- The backend and frontend instances are currently public facing.
+To address this, the backend and frontend instances can be in a private subnet, with EC2 instance connect enabling admin access.